Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/deepdrill.md

 <block;oritech:resource_node_nickel>

 Resource nodes are spawned naturally throughout the world.
-The appear in clusters just on top of the bedrock layer.
-There's resource nodes for all ore types in the overworld.
+They appear in clusters just on top of the bedrock layer.
+There are resource nodes for all ore types in the overworld.
 They are usually covered by a small pocket of water or oil on top.

 ;;;;;